 71. Criminal SEXUAL HARASSMENT investigation outcomes during the 12 months preceding the audit:

-Instructions: If you are unable to provide information for one or more of the fields below, enter an "X" in the field(s) where information cannot be provided cannot be provided.
+Instructions: If you are unable to provide information for one or more of the fields below, enter an "X" in the field(s) where information cannot be provided.